rz4/jekyll-now/about.md

 permalink: /about/
 ---

-I am currently a machine learning engineer working at Lawerence Berkeley National Laboratory.
+I am currently a machine learning engineer working at Lawrence Berkeley National Laboratory.
 I graduated in 2017 with my undergraduate degree in computer science, specialized in machine learning and parallel programming.
 I also have a strong background programming in low level lanaguages, and working with high performance computing (HPC) systems.